 PSCI 1200: Earth Science

 Credits: 4

 Offered: Fall Semester

 Goal Areas: 3

-Prerequisites: MATH 1100, MATH 1200, MATH 1500, or MATH 1700
+Prerequisites: MATH 1100 or higher

 Delivery Method: Classroom

 Study the dynamic and powerful Earth.
 This course focuses on the structure and development of earth, its many systems, plate tectonics, biochemical and geological cycles, atmosphere and climate, natural disasters, and our solar system.
 Course learning outcomes will be measured using both lecture and laboratory settings.